BusinessHustle/ubuntuwellnessapp/README.md

 This application is acts as lifestyle disease self management tool for the [Ubuntu 21 day lifestyle disease reversal program](https://ubuntuwellness.com/diabetes-reversal/).

 Discalimer❗ I am not a medical specialist, and there might be mistakes.

+This project seeks to become a cornerstone of public health, and shape policy decisions and evidence-based practice by identifying risk factors for disease and targets for preventive healthcare through the mHealth App

 Below is a curated list of ML algorithms, datasets and research papers we went through during the process of development.